zgolkhou/ztf_public_alerts/README.md

 # ztf_public_alerts
 creating a tarball for the entire ZTF public alert stream per night

-You need the following packages/libraries in order to execute the code:
+You need the following python packages/libraries in order to execute the code:

 - avro
 - fastavro